Automatic Clustering for Unsupervised Risk Diagnosis of Vehicle Driving for Smart Road: Methodology

 \subsubsection{Rectifier Function}

 ~

-A rectifier function $f(x)$ is designed to inhibit information of sufficient safety $x\in S$, by a weight $\lambda \in [0,1)$, thus pushing learning attentions onto the risk domain, which can be regarded as a cost-sensitive strategy to improve imbalanced learning \cite{elkan2001foundations}.
+A rectifier function $f(x)$ is designed to inhibit information of sufficient safety $x\in S$, by a weight $\phi \in [0,1)$, thus the learning attentions are pushed onto the risk domain, which can be regarded as a cost-sensitive strategy to improve imbalanced learning \cite{elkan2001foundations}.

-Moderate rectifier thresholds are set to truncate the scales of sufficient safety, which is diluted to a limited range without under-estimation so that the learning emphasises non-safety classes.
+Moderate rectifier thresholds are set to truncate the scales of sufficient safety, which is diluted to a limited range without under-estimation, so that the learning emphasises non-safety classes.